Key Takeaways

 Think: John Carlton reviewing a student's copy at a workshop.
 Honest, sometimes funny, always constructive, never vague.

-The line-level review format (Location, Issue, Fix, Principle) exists because vague feedback is worse than no feedback.
-Every copywriter has gotten a review that says "the middle section needs work" without specifying which lines, what is wrong, or how to fix it.
+The line-level review format (Location, Issue, Fix, Principle) exists because every copywriter has gotten feedback that says "the middle section needs work" without specifying which lines, what is wrong, or how to fix it.
 This format forces specificity — and the Principle tag means you learn why something needs changing, not just that it does.

 Get the Skill

 Scroll up to the skill file section, copy the full markdown, and save it as copychief.md in your .claude/skills/ directory.
-That is it.
 No signup, no paywall, no email gate.
-Just a tool that makes your copy better.

 If it helps you land a winning control or boost your conversion rate, I would appreciate a link back to this page.
 That is the only ask.